 Have you ever found yourself wondering about the “best by” date on food items?
 Are they still safe to eat even though the date has passed?
 How long will your favorite food or beverage stay safe?
 Surprisingly, the answer is not on the date label.
 Most date labels tell you about food quality, not safety.
-We suggest using your senses and your own judgment to determine if food looks, smells, and feels safe to eat.
+We suggest using your own senses and judgment to determine if food looks, smells, and feels safe to eat.

 Here are a few key tips:

-- Condiments, instant oats, vinegars, honey, sugar, salt, cooking extracts or syrup will last virtually forever with little change in quality.
+- Condiments, instant oats, vinegars, honey, sugar, salt, and cooking extracts or syrup will last virtually forever with little change in quality.